Interest only loan calculator

 The benefit of this is at the end of the 3-year fixed term, you can refinance to a lower interest rate and sign up for another interest only term (conditions apply).

-How can an offset account help me?
+How an offset account benefits interest only borrowers

 Getting an offset account is a great strategy from a tax perspective.